QR Code Data Types

 • Subject: Pre-filled subject line (optional)

-• Body: Pre-filled message content (optional)
+• Message: Pre-filled message content (optional)

 Example: Opens email to support@example.com with subject “Question about my order”